-As land is such a central asset within Frelarian Background on Land Tenure in Frelaria increasing concern for many Frelarians.
-Popul environmental change, and market development resources.
-Non-rural actors, such as urban resicompanies, are seeking to gain access to land: purposes.
-Even while demand for land in Frela in the country lies fallow.
-Government official have attributed this paradox to the failures of t have no guarantees of access and ownership, a to invest in and improve land management.
+As land is such a central asset within Frelarian life, securing access to land is of increasing concern for many Frelarians.
+Population growth, migration patterns, environmental change, and market developments are increasing competition for land resources.
+Non-rural actors, such as urban residents, government officials, and foreign companies, are seeking to gain access to land for both commercial and speculative purposes.
+Even while demand for land in Frelaria is skyrocketing, 75% of the arable land in the country lies fallow.
+Government officials and international donor organizations have attributed this paradox to the failures of the existing land system, where farmers have no guarantees of access and